When is Bridgerton released on Netflix? What’s it about?

 Golda Rosheuvel (Silent Witness) will star as Queen Charlotte, a tastemaker and chief gossip of London society.
 Jonathan Bailey (W1A) performs Anthony Bridgerton, the eldest sibling and head of the household for the reason that dying of his father.

-Luke Newton stars as Colin Bridgerton, a good-natured younger man who turns into infatuated with a younger lady who has newly arrived to London.
-Claudia Jessie (Vainness Honest) performs Eloise Bridgerton, the brazen and rebellious sibling who believes she’s destined for one thing higher than marriage.
+Luke Newton stars as Colin Bridgerton, a good-natured younger man who turns into infatuated with a younger girl who has newly arrived to London.
+Claudia Jessie (Vainness Honest) performs Eloise Bridgerton, the brazen and rebellious sibling who believes she’s destined for one thing larger than marriage.

-Nicola Coughlan performs Penelope Featherington, a younger lady with a pointy wit and a sort coronary heart who has been born right into a household that doesn’t perceive her.
-Ruby Barker performs Marina Thompson, who has been despatched from the nation to stay together with her cousins, the Featheringtons.
+Nicola Coughlan performs Penelope Featherington, a younger woman with a pointy wit and a sort coronary heart who has been born right into a household that doesn’t perceive her.
+Ruby Barker performs Marina Thompson, who has been despatched from the nation to dwell along with her cousins, the Featheringtons.

 Sabrina Bartlett performs Siena Rosso, a charming opera singer who’s having a secret affair with a distinguished lord.
-Ruth Gemmell (Penny Dreadful) performs Girl Violet Bridgerton, the matriarch of the central household who desires all of her kids to marry for love.
+Ruth Gemmell (Penny Dreadful) performs Girl Violet Bridgerton, the matriarch of the central household who needs all of her youngsters to marry for love.

 Adjoa Andoh performs Girl Danbury, a dowager who runs the city.
-Polly Walker performs Girl Portia Featherington, an formidable mom who is set to buy her daughters out to probably the most spectacular suitors.
+Polly Walker performs Girl Portia Featherington, an bold mom who is set to buy her daughters out to essentially the most spectacular suitors.

-Luke Thompson will play Benedict Bridgerton, the second eldest of the siblings, who hopes to show his inventive passion right into a profession.
-Will Tilson stars as Gregory Bridgerton, a “terror with a heart of gold”, who is consistently teasing his sister, Hyacinth.
+Luke Thompson will play Benedict Bridgerton, the second eldest of the siblings, who hopes to show his inventive pastime right into a profession.
+Will Tilson stars as Gregory Bridgerton, a “terror with a heart of gold”, who is continually teasing his sister, Hyacinth.

 Florence Hunt will play Hyacinth Bridgerton, the youngest Bridgerton sibling who’s dying to observe in her sisters’ footsteps and participate within the marriage mart.
-Ruby Stokes will star as Francesca Bridgerton, probably the most reserved of the siblings, who’s cautious together with her phrases and has a sly sense of humour.
+Ruby Stokes will star as Francesca Bridgerton, essentially the most reserved of the siblings, who’s cautious along with her phrases and has a sly sense of humour.

 Ben Miller will play Lord Featherington, the lecherous lord who’s seen as “a bit of a joke” in London excessive society.
 Bessie Carter performs Prudence Featherington, the eldest feminine within the household, who’s enduring her third season on the wedding mart.

-Harriet Cains performs Philipa Featherington, the center Featherington baby, who’s hellbent on discovering herself a husband.
-Martins Imhangbe performs Will Mondrich, an up-and-coming boxer who climbs London’s social hierarchy as a consequence of his newfound celeb.
+Harriet Cains performs Philipa Featherington, the center Featherington little one, who’s hellbent on discovering herself a husband.
+Martins Imhangbe performs Will Mondrich, an up-and-coming boxer who climbs London’s social hierarchy because of his newfound celeb.

 Lorraine Ashbourne performs Mrs Varley, the Featherington Housekeeper.
 Julie Andrews supplies the voice of narrator Girl Whistledown.